x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 $$

 &emsp;&emsp;$K_{-1} \times r^{0}$ is the integer to be taken.
-&emsp;&emsp;The integer part of the result obtained by multiplying the radix each time is the highest bit of the remaining part of the target number (fractional part).
+&emsp;&emsp;The integer part of the result obtained by multiplying the radix each time is <mark>the highest bit</mark> of the remaining part of the target number (fractional part).
 For example:
 ![](./pics/principles_of_computer_organization/convert_fractional_part.png)

 ### 2.2 Unsigned Integer